Promotions Review Committee (PRC) Terms of Reference

 • Fifty percent (50%) of the voting members must be in attendance for a meeting to be official.

-• Each member in attendance at the meeting, except the non-voting and designate members, will have one vote (See under “Membership”).
+• Each member in attendance at the meeting, except the non-voting members, will have one vote (See under “Membership”).
 No proxy votes shall be accepted.
 The PRC Chair will vote in the event of a tie.

 Discussion/consensus